Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Tech Stats and Trends

-- This season the Red Raiders have turned the ball over 17 times, four more than the Cowboys' takeaways (13).
+- The Red Raiders have turned the ball over 17 times this season, four more turnovers than the Cowboys have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.